B is for B-Vitamins

 Someone sent me a link to a site that had some side effects from “a” b-vitamin.
 And my reply to that could be longer, but short reply:

 - B vitamins are to be taken as team – they synergistcally work together – so be very careful before you take individual B vitamins.
-(Maybe b-12 would be an exception – but many good companies combine items because it is always about absorption and utilization!)
+(Maybe b-12 would be an exception – or adding extra B’s for hair, skin, and nails – but many good companies combine items because it is always about absorption and synergistic utilization!)

 - Be very careful before you read about study findings.
 Too often we let the mere mention of a finding sink in like truth.
-For example, last year there was a finding going on about how coconut oil was bad for you – but the science was sketchy and I think they used refined coconut oil.
-Further, the sample used had many limits and the sketchy findings did not generalize to everyone.
-But it was circulating by a government agency – the same one that says a low-fat is good (when it really robs of nutrients) and the same one that argues we need more grains.
+For example, last year there was a finding going on about how coconut oil was bad for you – but the science was sketchy and they used refined coconut oil and that changes things.
+Further, the sample used had many limits and the findings did not generalize to everyone nor to those using organic unrefined oil.
+But it was circulating by a government agency – the same one that says a low-fat diet is good (when a low-fat diet is dangerous and it really robs of nutrients)- but we need to stay away from industrial oils – like canola and vegetable – and the same agency that argues we need more grains (no, the human gut does not do well with all those grains).

 Okay, so let’s wrap up the letter B post with this reminder to be bold, be true, be kind, and be you…